ApaxPhoenix/WebPy/README.md

 - **Minimalist Approach**: Focus on building your application without unnecessary complexity.
 - **Simple Structure**: Clean and straightforward setup for easy organization and maintenance.
 - **Flexible Dependencies**: Choose the dependencies that best suit your needs—no enforced packages.
 - **Scalable and Extensible**: Start small and scale up as your project grows.
-Easily extendable with community-provided extensions.
+Easily extendable with additional features as needed.

 ## Getting Started